Pińczów: History

 Following the Third Partition of Poland, it was annexed by the Habsburg Empire (1795).
-After the Polish victory in the Austro-Polish War of 1809, it was regained by Poles and included within the short-lived Duchy of Warsaw, and after the dissolution of the duchy in 1815, tne town became part of Russian-controlled Congress Poland.
-In the 1820s, the town had some 4,000 inhabitants, and in 1867, the Russians created the Pińczów County.
+After the Polish victory in the Austro-Polish War of 1809, it was regained by Poles and included within the short-lived Duchy of Warsaw, and after the dissolution of the duchy in 1815, the town became part of Russian-controlled Congress Poland.
+In the 1820s, the town had some 4,000 inhabitants, and in 1867, the Russians created Pińczów County.

 In the Second Polish Republic, Pińczów belonged to Kielce Voivodeship.
 In the early 1920s, the town was home to the 2nd Legions Infantry Regiment, which was later moved to Sandomierz.

 Pińczów was destroyed by the Germans in September 1939 during the Invasion of Poland at the start of World War II, and almost all Jews, who had accounted for about 70% of the town's population, were killed or sent to extermination camps.
-Most Pińczów's Jews were murdered in the Treblinka extermination camp.
+Most of Pińczów's Jews were murdered in the Treblinka extermination camp.
 The Jewish cemetery was also destroyed.
 Some Jews of Pińczów survived the Holocaust by hiding in nearby forests.
 Some, though not many, were hidden by Polish farmers until the end of the war.
+The Polish resistance was active in the town and its environs, including the Pińczów district of the Home Army under the cryptonym "Perz".
 The Republic of Pińczów was a short-lived Polish uprising, which took place in July – August 1944.
 Units of the Home Army and other underground organizations managed to push Germans from the area of approximately 1,000 km2, which stretched from Pińczów to Działoszyce, and from Nowy Korczyn to Nowe Brzesko.
 The resistance was very active here; there were two attacks on a local Gestapo prison, in which hundreds of Poles were freed.